celoyd/wheather/README.md

 Introduction
 ---

-To understand how everything fits together, let's walk you through making a composite.
-We're going to do this:
+To understand how everything fits together, we'll walk through making a composite.
+We will:

 1. Download some satellite images
 2. Split them into strips